 Online sales produced nine out of every ten dollars in FMCG retail growth between 2016 and 2017.
 The Food Marketing Institute (FMI) and Nielsen found that 49% of US consumers recently purchased CPGs online, with higher rates among Gen X and Millennials.
 People are glued to their mobile devices, and companies that embrace this technology are growing, while those that don’t will face extinction.
 Amazon Go has taken this a step further, by marrying online orders with a frictionless retail experience that uses IoT technology to eliminate lines, and the entire checkout process – just grab and go.
 The model still has some bugs – refunds don’t require product returns, and you may be queued up outside the store before you can shop, due to space limitations.
 However, they’re already testing a higher capacity store, and Sam’s Club isn’t far behind.

-Don’t forget that Amazon acquired Whole Foods, including their infrastructure and lots of valuable consumer data, putting pressure on companies like Instacart to lower grocery delivery prices.
-They, and other ecommerce vendors are driving companies to offer an equally engaging online, and retail experience.
+Don’t forget that Amazon acquired Whole Foods, including its infrastructure and lots of valuable consumer data, putting pressure on companies like Instacart to lower grocery delivery prices.
+They and other e-commerce vendors are driving companies to offer an equally engaging online, and retail experience.

 The State of Hain Celestial